miro-ka/convnet_capstone/README.md

 ## About ##
-kukuk is a Social Image Description Platform using deep learning for image recognition.
-Project started as my final assignment for my Machine Learning Udaciy Engineer Nanodegree.
-You can see the projects detail report [here](https://github.com/mkarpis/kukuk/blob/master/report/report.ipynb).
+Image Description using Deep Learning is a project for my final assignment of my Machine Learning Udaciy Engineer Nanodegree.
+You can see the projects detail report [here](https://github.com/mkarpis/convnet_capstone/blob/master/Report.ipynb).

 ## Bugs & Feature requests ##
-Please log all bugs and feature requests to the githubs [Issues Tracker](https://github.com/mkarpis/kukuk/issues)
+Please log all bugs and feature requests to the githubs [Issues Tracker](https://github.com/mkarpis/convnet_capstone/issues)